diogofortes7/comp-neurosci-crcns-vim1-regions/README.md

 # Aim and Hypothesis

 For a set of natural images, I am interested in establishing clusters of voxels in each visual region that are maximally predictive of a given category of natural image, followed by probing correlations between activity of maximally predictive clusters across areas.
 I am also interested in examining rough spatial connections between these clusters by examining associations across 3D coordinates.
 I hypothesize that associations across more similar semantic categories would also be more similar both in terms of strength and spatial localization.

+# Data

+To access the data use din this project, please consult the readme file in the data folder of this repository

+# Analysis

+The annotated analysis script for this project is vim1_regions_rf_analysis_dg4hd.py